-1.B.1 How is the due diligence work organised within the enterprise, embedded in internal guidelines and routines, and why?
+1.B.1 How is the due diligence work organized within the enterprise, embedded in internal guidelines and routines?

-Granqvist Sportartiklar is a family-owned business where 35% of the employees in Sweden are family members.
+Granqvists Gloves is a family-owned business where 35% of the employees in Sweden are family members.
 We have a total of 9 employees, so the team itself is not large.
 However, we also have buyers in Poland who need to be involved in these matters, which we ensure through ongoing weekly dialogues where we discuss purchases and order planning.
 Responsible buyers in Sweden handle relationships with suppliers and business partners, even though the fixed orders usually go through buyers in Poland.
 We have two individuals, Linnea and Malin, responsible for sustainability issues, but everyone has the responsibility to convey our commitments to suppliers and customers.
+This reporting year Malin is on maternity leave.